Are you ready to go bigger and better?

 - Eyepieces Included: 25 mm, 10 mm

-Our Verdict: If you want to keep things simple with a large aperture, easier transportation, and easy collimation, the FlexTube Dobsonian telescope is a no-brainer buy.
+My Verdict: If you want to keep things simple with a large aperture, easier transportation, and easy collimation, in my opinion the FlexTube Dobsonian telescope is a no-brainer buy.
 Get more out of your stargazing parties and observation sessions with a huge 12” scope!

 Who is the SkyWatcher FlexTube 300P Best Suited to?

 The FlexTube 300P collapsible Dobsonian is an excellent reflector telescope and can be used by buyers of any skill level.
-Because of its large aperture on a Newtonian optical design, it offers some of the best value in the market when comparing refractors and even reflectors on EQ mounts.
-Granted, it’s heavier and bulkier, but its heft will quickly be forgotten by those who have aperture fever.
+Because of its large aperture on a Newtonian optical design, I feel it offers some of the best value in the market when comparing refractors and even reflectors on EQ mounts.
+Granted, it’s heavier and bulkier, but I think its heft will quickly be forgotten by those who have aperture fever.

 Beginners will appreciate the large 12” aperture and the value.
 Ease of use is also another benefit as it has a simple Dobsonian mount, and this model lacks the SynScan feature that makes it GoTo.
 Intermediates and experts eyeing this buy will enjoy the fantastic views from the FlexTube – and of course, the value.
-For these reasons it features as one of the ten telescopes on our best telescopes on the market page.
+For these reasons it features as one of the top telescopes on our best telescopes on the market page.

 How Does the SkyWatcher FlexTube 300P Perform?